Reconfiguring motor circuits for a joint manual and BCI task

 Transfer entropy \cite{Schreiber2000} is defined as the conditional mutual information between an observed time series $Y$ and the history of a candidate related series $X$, conditional on the history of $Y$

 As with many information theoretic quantities, $I_{X\to Y}$ is expensive to compute.
 An approximation tailored for spiking data is used, in particular the transfer entropy toolbox \cite{Ito2011}.

 The method was validated using a synthetically generated dataset and compared with other common effective or functional connectivity measures.
 Specifically it was compared to linear Granger causality, Poisson-process Granger causality, and correlation.
 On the synthetic data transfer entropy was most accurate.
-More details are provided in Appendix A.

 Transfer entropy is computed with spikes binned at 5ms intervals.
 Six minutes of recording data in each condition is used.
 Connections extend up to 30 time-bins into the past (150ms).